 It’s never a good idea to criticize anyone you want to work with in public without trying to do it in private first – not friends, family, acquaintances, or team members, or employees.
 You have more freedom with praises, but even praises sound more sincere and heartfelt when delivered in private.

 There are so many channels to address your employees and team members privately, so finding one is hardly ever a problem.
-Even when you’re under pressure to get across to them, you should always try your best to make sure that no third-party hears of it, even if it means pulling them out of a meeting or a chat to have a word with them.
+Even when you’re under pressure to get across to them, you should always try your best to make sure that no third party hears of it, even if it means pulling them out of a meeting or a chat to have a word with them.

 Prioritize Your Points

 Don’t bombard your employees with several points of feedback at a go.
 They can only handle so much per time.
-Instead, prioritize the ones they need to work on first, then follow-up gradually with the rest.
+Instead, prioritize the ones they need to work on first, then follow up gradually with the rest.

 Porter narrates an example of an appraisal that’s set up for failure in a case where a president created a professional development program with 37 areas that must be covered.
-When Porter asked which areas where priorities, the response was “They are all equally important.”
+When Porter asked which areas were priorities, the response was “They are all equally important.”

 “There is no way he can effectively address 37 requested behavioral changes,” says Porter.

 By opening up to responses from your employees, you can make them drop their guard and soak up your message.
 When you dish out instructions blindly, naturally, the receivers become defensive, agitating for more choice space to express themselves.

 But if you tweak your feedback in real-time to take into account your receiver’s responses, you stand a better chance of driving home your message.
 Rather than sounding like a lecture, your feedback should be conversational.
 GROW coaching focuses on brainstorming, where everyone contributes to each other’s understanding of concepts and ideas.